buildingSMART/bSDD/Model/Import Model/bSDD JSON import model.md

 ## General notes

 -- Default values will only be applied if a field is not specified.
-If you specify a field, "null" will not always be a valid value, even if there is a default.
+If you specify a field value of "null", the default will not be applied.
+Note that "null" may not be allowed for the field.

 ## Domain